MikeRaff/MikeRaff/README.md

 My name's Michael

 - 🔭 I’m currently working on test software in the Aerospace industry
+- 😄 I love collaborating and seeing the fruits of my labor
+- 🌱 I’m currently looking for full time employment for when I graduate from Electrical Engineering at McGill University

 <!--
 **MikeRaff/MikeRaff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.